How Can I Adopt A Lab? We are located in Ontario, Canada

 Adoption homes are selected on an individual basis to match the needs of the adopted Lab to the adopter.
 Many factors are evaluated in this process to make the best possible match.
 Labrador Retriever Adoption Service Inc. reserves the right to refuse an application.

-Adoptive homes must have a properly secured yard or appropriate area for your dog to run and play.
+Adoptive homes must have a properly secured yard or appropriate area for your dog to run and play unless given an exemption.
 Tying your dog to a post/peg is not an acceptable substitute.
 Apartments do not have suitable fenced in yards which is generally needed for this large breed dog.

 The adopter must keep the dog as a household pet only.